lnls-sirius/rssmx100a-epics-ioc/README.md

 # rssmx100a-epics-ioc

-## Overall

-Repository containing the EPICS IOC support for the R&S SMA100A and SMB100A signal generators.
+EPICS IOC support for the R&S SMA100A and SMB100A signal generators.
 Some functionalities are exclusive to SMA100A.

 ## Documentation